makrai/notes/neelakantan14-emnlp.md

 * online non-parametric clustering procedure described in Meyerson (2001)
 * mikor készül új jelentés?
 A távolságban determinisztikus vagy véletlen?
-  * We create a new cluster (sense) for a word type with probability propor- tional to the distance of its context to the nearest cluster (sense).
+  * We create a new cluster (sense) for a word type with probability propor- tional to the distance of its context to the nearest cluster (sense)
-  * new context cluster and a sense vector are created [when] the similarity between ... the context with every existing cluster center of the word is less than λ, where λ is a hyperparameter of the model.
+  * new context cluster and a sense vector are created [when] the similarity between ... the context with every existing cluster center of the word is less than λ, where λ is a hyperparameter of the model

 ```
 if (createClusterlambda < minDist) {